 The Communities program funds a combination of requests from new partners and from organizations with historic ties to McKnight.

 15. Will you fund intermediary organizations?
 What are your thoughts regarding funding community work at an intermediary level versus closer to the ground?

 McKnight often works with a range of intermediaries with greater proximity to grassroots leadership.
 Accordingly, we welcome proposals from intermediary organizations.
 Intermediaries most often leverage additional grantmaking resources, provide grants and other capital, provide technical assistance within a field of work, and participate in and shape the systems that enhance the impact on the ground.

 In addition to funding intermediaries, we consider funding requests that come directly from new partners that are closer to the ground and whose work advances our program goals.
 We encourage nonprofits to apply even if an intermediary in your region or community has already received funding, and we recommend contacting a program staff member to discuss your work.

 16. How does McKnight view proposals that are relevant to more than one program at McKnight, such as the overlap between the Communities program and the Midwest Climate & Energy program?

-We collaborate closely with staff members in other McKnight programs, such as Arts and Midwest Climate & Energy, and we welcome proposals that intersect with multiple programs.
+We collaborate closely with staff members in other McKnight programs, such as Arts & Culture and Midwest Climate & Energy, and we welcome proposals that intersect with multiple programs.
 Contact a program staff member for guidance on the best approach.

 17. Are you exclusively funding Black, Indigenous, people of color (BIPOC)–led organizations in this new program?
 Will a percentage of the awards be designated for Black-founded and Black-focused organizations?